 Reaching 67 m high, the tower is Aix’s tallest building, even surpassing Aix Cathedral.

 The side chapels bordering the vaulted nave hosted the rich tombs of the Counts of Provence and the House of Barcelona.

 On Place Saint Jean de Malte, the former palace of the priory of St John of Malta now houses the Granet Museum.

 The Granet Museum exhibits permanent collections which makes it one of the richest French museums outside Paris.

 The museum was created in 1838 when François-Marius Granet (1775-1849), a painter native to Aix, donated to the town most of his work which has been kept here ever since.

-Places de Verdun et des Prêcheurs
+Place de Verdun et Place des Prêcheurs

 At the top of rue Thiers lies a district made up of important landmarks for Aix-en-Provence: the Court of Justice, the St Madeleine Church, as well as two connected squares: Place de Verdun and Place des Prêcheurs.

 The two squares hold outdoor morning markets on Tuesday, Thursday and Saturday.

 The Court of Justice is situated in the busy Place de Verdun.
 A state-owned property, this massive building was the site of the residence of the lords of Provence, then the Parliament of Provence and the Court of Auditors.
 The former palace was destroyed at the end of the 18th century and architect Penchaud rebuilt it between 1825 and 1832.